emmanuelmailukyalo/alx-low_level_programming2/0x02-functions_nested_loops/README.md

 #1.
 Writing a function that prints the alphabet in lowercase
 #2.
 Writing a function that prints 10 times the alphabet
 #3.
 A function that checks for lower case
+#4.
+Returns 1 if the letter is uppercase or lowercase